Social Security Retirement Benefits - Things to Know

-The first of the five things is knowing how your age affects the amount of benefits you will get.
+The first of the 5 things is knowing how your age affects the amount of benefits you will get.
 Social Security formulas use something called your "full retirement age" to calculate the amount of monthly income you will receive.

 Full retirement age (FRA) is based on your year and day of birth—which means not everyone has the same FRA.
-Younger folks have a higher FRA than those already claiming Social Security.
+Younger people have a higher FRA than those already claiming Social Security.

 Your FRA determines when you are eligible for your full benefit amount or primary insurance amount.
 If you begin benefits before your FRA, you will have to take a reduced benefit, and if you begin benefits after your FRA, you become eligible for delayed retirement credits.

 It's also important to note that there is a different FRA schedule for your retirement benefits than there is for widow/widower benefits.

 What Are the Consequences of Claiming Social Security Early?

 Before you head to your nearest Social Security office to apply, evaluate all your options.
 Starting Social Security is almost a permanent decision—once you start collecting Social Security, you can only stop benefits if you are within the first 12 months after starting.
 And, in that case, you will have to repay what you received before ending your collection.
 Your other option for pausing benefits is once you are over your full retirement age you can suspend benefits (sometimes called a voluntary suspension).

 Claiming early benefits has consequences; if you are married, you are forever reducing the survivor benefit available to your spouse (if your benefit amount is greater than theirs).